The Birth Of Moral Panic In The Age Of Video Games

-This story has been republished following the formal announcement of a review into the Australian classification system.
+This story has been republished following the opening of public submissions into the review of Australia's classification system.

+A Review Into Australia's Classification Laws Has Begun, And You Can Have Your Say

+The review of Australia's classification guidelines has formally begun and the Department of Communications and the Arts - and the Classification Board - would like you to have your say.

 The panel featured icons and speakers from across the gaming industry, including IGEA CEO Ron Curry, Jeff Brand, an experienced professor at Bond University, Ella Lowgren, who specialises in communications, writing and games development, Dave McCarthy, VP of operations at Xbox, and Margaret Anderson, the director of the Classification Board.